Disk Requirements & Retention

 ram

 When Netdata is configured to stream its metrics to a Metrics Observability Centralization Point (a Netdata Parent), metric samples are forwarded in real-time to that Netdata Parent.
-The ring buffers available in these modes is used to cache the collected samples for some time, in case there are network issues, or the Netdata Parent is restarted for maintenance.
+The ring buffers available in these modes are used to cache the collected samples for some time, in case there are network issues, or the Netdata Parent is restarted for maintenance.

 mode uses mmap()